 Most of the time a pinion seal will be replaced when it leaks.
 Differential fluid is very thick, so a leak will usually begin by a slow seep or dampness around the rear differential housing.
-If there is a wetness or dripping fluid, that is a fairly advanced leak.
+If there is wetness or dripping fluid, that is a fairly advanced leak.

-Most four wheel drive vehicles also use a front differential, which also has a pinion flange and seal.
-For the most part the construction and the procedures to replace that are the same as for the rear pinion seal, and the costs of pinion seal replacement are comparable.
+Most four-wheel-drive vehicles also use a front differential, which also has a pinion flange and seal.
+For the most part, the construction and the procedures to replace that are the same as for the rear pinion seal, and the costs of pinion seal replacement are comparable.
 The front differential does much less work generally though, and the front differential seal tends to last much longer.

 Cost of Pinion Seal Replacement

 On average for most vehicles, it costs about $120 to replace a rear pinion seal.

 The cost does vary depending on the type of vehicle and model, the type of parts to be used, and the labor charge which is dependent on the location and skills of the auto shops.